github/developer.github.com/content/v3/activity/starring.md

 have no effect on notifications or the activity feed.
 For that, see [Repository Watching](/v3/activity/watching).

-We recently [changed the way watching works](https://github.com/blog/1204-notifications-stars) on GitHub.
-Many 3rd party applications may be using the "watcher" endpoints for accessing these.
+### Starring vs. Watching

-Starting today, you can start changing these to the new "star" endpoints.
-See below.
-Check the [Watcher API Change post](/changes/2012-9-5-watcher-api/) for more.
+In August 2012, we [changed the way watching works](https://github.com/blog/1204-notifications-stars) on GitHub.
+Many API client applications may be using the original "watcher" endpoints for accessing this data.
+You can now start using the "star" endpoints instead (described below).
+Check out the [Watcher API Change post](/changes/2012-9-5-watcher-api/) for more details.

 ## List Stargazers